lape/larsp-website/src/_posts/2022-07-12-ruby-on-rails-docker-production.md

 Using nginx an additional certbot container is needed to generate and renew Letsencrypt TLS certificates.
 Traefik will handle this by itself.

-Another great option is to use the excellent [fly.io](https://fly.io) service, which runs your Docker image on [Firecracker](https://firecracker-microvm.github.io) microVMs on its global infrastructure.
+Another great option is to use the excellent [fly.io](https://fly.io) service, which runs your Docker image on [Firecracker](https://firecracker-microvm.github.io) microVMs on their global infrastructure.